nuclio/nuclio/docs/setup/aks/getting-started-aks.md

 Make note of the username (the service principal's `clientID`) and the password, as we'll need them when we install nuclio.

-## Install Nuclio
+## Install nuclio
 By now you should have a functioning Kubernetes cluster, a Docker registry, and a working Kubernetes CLI (kubectl).
 Now, you can go ahead and install the nuclio services on the cluster.
-> Note: You are encouraged to peek at the file before applying it, so that you don't get into the habit of blindly running things on your cluster (akin to running scripts off the internet as root).
-All nuclio resources go into the "nuclio" namespace and RBAC is configured accordingly.
+> Note: All nuclio resources go into the "nuclio" namespace and RBAC is configured accordingly

 Start by creating a namespace for nuclio:
 ```sh